ReCEval: Evaluating Reasoning Chains via Correctness and Informativeness: Meta-Evaluation Setup

 \subsection{Meta-Evaluation: Correlation Measure}

-After scoring each reasoning chain with either \method{} (from \S\ref{sec:metrics}) or baseline metrics (from \S\ref{ssec:baselines}), we assess whether the score can indicate the presence or absence of each type of error.
-Identical to \citet{golovneva2022roscoe}, we use the Somer's-$D$ correlation~\cite{somers1962new}, which measures ordinal association between two dependent quantities.
-In our case, we evaluate a metric $S$ against the random variable indicating whether the chain is erroneous ($E \in \{0,1\}$).
-Using Kendall's $\tau$ coefficient, Somer's-$D$ correlation is defined as:

-Consistent with \citet{golovneva2022roscoe}, when multiple metrics are available (as in \roscoe{} or \method{}), we compute the correlation with each variant and report the highest obtained correlation.
+After scoring reasoning chains with either \method{} or baseline metrics, we evaluate whether the scores indicate the presence or absence of each error type.
+We again follow past work to employ Somer's-$D$ correlation~\cite{somers1962new}, i.e., we assess a metric $S$ against the random variable denoting the chain's error status ($E \in {0,1}$).
+Somer's-$D$ correlation, computed using Kendall's $\tau$ coefficient, is defined as: $ D_{SE} = \tau(E,S)/\tau(E,E)$.
+When multiple metrics are available (as in \roscoe{} or \method{}), we compute the correlation with each variant and report the highest correlation obtained.